 This will be followed by a visit to Voronet, a jewel of the UNESCO northern heritage whose frescoes, featuring an intense shade of blue, have become famous throughout the world.
 The exterior murals have preserved their hues despite centuries of inclement weather, but the ingredients used in preparing the paints are still a mystery.

-You will be driven to Moldovita, in order to visit a second UNESCO Painted Monastery, and have a walk through the village.
+You will be driven to Moldovita, to visit a second UNESCO Painted Monastery, and have a walk through the village.
 The visits at Sucevita and Moldovita Monasteries will be an unforgettably unique immersion into the medieval Byzantine art and monastic life.
-Today will also include a trek in a Hutsul village, before enjoying a relaxing picnic.
-On this particular journey, you’ll have the chance to interact with locals and craftsmen eager to share their lively stories and other truly amazing things.
+Today will also include a trek in a Hutsul village (5 km, 6 hours, moderate), before enjoying a relaxing picnic.
+On this journey, you’ll have the chance to interact with locals and craftsmen eager to share their lively stories and other truly amazing things.
 In the evening you will return to Sucevita.
 (B,L,D)

 Today you will experience “Nicolae Popa” Folk art museum in Târpeti, featuring an impressive collection of festival masks and traditional costumes, including biblical and Judaic references.
 If you wish to immerse more in the typical idyllic rural life of the region and to better understand the way the locals truly live, a visit with locals of the region can be organised.